xiaotong0329/tp/docs/UserGuide.md

 * The report lists only events whose date is within the budget duration (inclusive).
 * The `INDEX` in `setexpense` refers to the event's position in the displayed event list (starting from 1).
 * The remaining budget can be negative if total expenses exceed the budget amount, indicating overspending.
+* Expense display: When you add a new event, it initially shows $0.00 in the event list panel.
+This indicates that no expense has been set yet for that event.
+After you set an expense using the `setexpense` command, the expense amount will appear beside the event title in the event list panel.
+This allows you to quickly see the cost of each event at a glance.
 * The report format is:

 ```